GiovannyLucas/grpc-golang/README.md

 Studying gRPC protocol with Golang

 > **Note:**
-> To install gRPC in your PC and implement other functionalities in this (or other) code, you need to have installed the library of protoc generator.
+> To install gRPC in your PC and implement other functionalities in this (or other) code, you should have installed the library of protoc generator.
 To install, follow the instructions on topic [Install protoc generator][installation]

 ### To run :rocket:
 ```sh